Enterprise SEO Pricing: How Much Do SEO Services Cost in 2026?

 Agency Insight

-Across 250+ active B2B SaaS accounts, enterprise SEO retainers clustered into three clear bands—$7k–$10k, $12k–$18k, and $25k+ per month—with time-to-first-meaningful-traffic-lift (≥30% organic traffic to core pages) shortening by \~35–40% as budgets moved from the middle to the top band, but showing only marginal gains between the lower two bands.
+Across 250+ active B2B SaaS accounts, enterprise SEO retainers cluster into three clear bands—$7k–$10k, $12k–$18k, and $25k+ per month.
+Time-to-first-meaningful-traffic-lift (≥30% organic traffic to core pages) shortens by roughly 35–40% as budgets move from the middle to the top band, but shows only marginal gains between the lower two bands.

 Why Is Enterprise SEO Worth the Investment for Large Businesses?

-Enterprise SEO also provides visibility across the full buyer journey, from early research queries to bottom-of-funnel comparison searches.
+Enterprise SEO also gives you visibility across the full buyer journey, from early research queries to bottom-of-funnel comparison searches.
 That breadth of coverage is something paid channels can't replicate cost-effectively at scale.
 For a deeper look at the strategic advantages, read about the benefits of enterprise SEO.

 What Factors Drive Enterprise SEO Pricing Up or Down?

-Several variables determine where your engagement lands on the pricing spectrum.
-Understanding these helps you avoid overpaying for services you don't need, or underspending on areas that matter most.
+Five variables determine where your engagement lands on the spectrum: site size, business goals, agency depth, competitive intensity, and geographic targeting.
+Understanding these helps you avoid overpaying for services you don't need.

 Website Size and Complexity